anupsagarsingh/Collaboration-And-Competition/README.md

 3. Place the file in the DRLND GitHub repository, in the `Collaboration-And-Competition/` folder, and unzip (or decompress) the file.

-4. To train the model, install the following python packages/dependencies (command: pip install *):
+4. To train the model, install the following python packages/dependencies:

     * unityagents
     * pytorch